Inquiring Into the Essence of Technology:

 We have to imagine that the cup is “on its way” to existence; the four ways of “being responsible” help it to “arrive” there.
 They are responsible for what the Greeks called hypokeiesthai, which designates how something that we see as “present” is made present for us.
 From the roots of this word comes our word hypothesis and we should remember the relationship of hypothesis to “theory” or the “looking” that is prior to the bringing into “presence”.

-Here are two different types of cups.
-Each contains the form of “cupness” but their material, purpose and sufficient causes are quite distinct.
+Let us look at a second type of cup.
+Both the tea ceremony cup and the Styrofoam cup contain the form of “cupness” but their material, purpose and sufficient causes are quite distinct.
 Comparing and contrasting these two cups will give us a much better understanding of causation as it is understood today and how it was understood by Aristotle.
 With the Styrofoam cup, one can arrive at an understanding of what is meant by technology in the writing here.
 The essence of technology is shown in the “arrival” of the Styrofoam cup.
 The cup is a “com-posit” of materials brought together by human beings whose “pose” is to “impose” on Nature in their “com-posing”.
 Their “bringing together” is of something not found in Nature; the polystyrene molecule is the invention of human beings.
-The end purpose of the cup, its usefulness, also demonstrates the essence of technology and an understanding of human being in the modern world.
-The cup is intended to be “disposable”
+The end purpose of the cup, its usefulness, also demonstrates the essence of technology and an understanding of modern human being in the modern world.
+The cup is intended to be “disposable”.

 The Japanese tea ceremony cup represents an arrival or a “bringing into presence” that is of a different essence of technology, an ancient understanding of technology.
 Whereas the Styrofoam cup is replicable to an unlimited number, the tea ceremony cup is unique.
 The “bringing forth” of the tea ceremony cup is what the Greeks understood as poiesis.
 The “bringing forth” of the Styrofoam cup is not a poiesis.
 What do both these artifacts say about the nature of “bringing forth”?
 What do these two things “say” about the “cultures” of which they are the products?
 What is valued as “useful” and not “useful” in the making of these two products in each of the cultures of which they are products?